toyokazu-sekiguchi/depoDM/README.md

 * `const.py`: Definition of units and constants
 * `background.py`: Calculation of cosmological background evolution.
 * `inifile.py`: Compilation of low-level functions used to read `.ini` file.
-* `energy.py`: Reading and manipulating the transfer functions of energy deposition from Slatyer's results.
+* `deposition.py`: Reading and manipulating the transfer functions of energy deposition from Slatyer's results.
-* `ann.py`: Calculation of spectra ($dN/d\ln E_{kin}$) of photons and electrons/positrons per DM annihilation event based on Pythia8.
+* `injection.py`: Calculation of spectra ($dN/d\ln E_{kin}$) of photons and electrons/positrons per DM annihilation event based on Pythia8.
+* `therm.py`: Calculation of IGM thermal history based on HyRec.
 * `driver.py`: Main function.

 ## Description of Output